adisingh50/ViewMarks/README.md

 # ViewMarks
-A Mobile App that allows user to snap views they see, add comments, and see other aesthetic views.
+A mobile application that allows users to share aesthetic views that they see out in the world.
+They can also look at other people's favorite view captures and leave ratings.